-- Attendance at orientation by newly-admitted students is mandatory.
+- 1.1 Attendance at orientation by newly-admitted students is mandatory.
 During orientation, students will meet the staff, learn about the Faculty, and receive information about their programme of study. - 1.2 Academic advising, though available to all students throughout the course of study, is particularly emphasized for new students.
-Its primary purpose is to assist students in planning, monitoring, and successfully managing their chosen field of study, in relation to clear career objectives.
+The primary purpose of this practice is to assist students in planning, monitoring, and successfully managing their chosen field of study, in relation to clear career objectives.